 - Kasha-Katuwe Tent Rocks: the unique geological structures that lie southwest of Santa Fe.

 - Los Alamos: the ancient native American cliff dwellings and petroglyphs, which are just twenty minutes away from Santa Fe.

-If you have only ONE DAY in Santa Fe ...
+If you have only 1 DAY

 - Day 1: Start by taking a tour of the Palace of the Governors and the Loretto Chapel in the historical center of Santa Fe.
 Afterward, stroll up the Santa Fe River to Canyon Road, the artistic heart of the city.
 Then take a short drive toward the foothills to Museum Hill, where you can visit the museum of International Folk Art, Spanish Colonial Art, and other collections.
 End your day by at the Plaza by shopping and enjoying fantastic dinner at any of the highly rated restaurants.